Space Explorer Web App

 Webex Login - accept permissions

-End User - Microsoft 365 Login
+Microsoft Login

 Click on Microsoft Login option